 No. Several varsity athletes have participated in the themed communities in the past.
 However, if you are considering participating in a learning community and you are a varsity athlete, be realistic about your time management skills.
 Being a varsity athlete does require a significant time commitment, along with your normal academic load.

-Students participating in learning communities will be housed in a designated hall on South Campus for the 2018-2019 school year.
+Students participating in learning communities will be housed in a designated hall on south campus for the 2019-2020 school year.

 Yes.
 The Halls are co-educational by floor.
 Each floor/gender has its own bathrooms.